top of page

 Maher

-Master irregular plurals for IELTS, PTE and CELPIP.
-Learn common patterns, exam tips and fast grammar techniques with Master English Australia.
+Master irregular plurals for IELTS, PTE, and CELPIP with Master English Australia

 At Master English Australia, we show students how small grammar details like irregular plurals can cost marks in Listening, Reading, and Writing.
 Once you know the patterns, you’ll feel far more confident and accurate in all three exams.